 If you’re planning a trip to Walt Disney World, staying at a Disney Resort has its perks.
 From transportation to early access for dining reservations, several benefits make a stay here more appealing.

 However, moving into 2022, you’ll need to know that some of those benefits have changed.
-One advantage, the Magical Express, which is Disney’s complimentary transportation from the airport, will no longer be offered after 2021.
+One former advantage, Disney’s Magical Express, the complimentary transportation from the airport, ended this last year.

 This article will discuss the benefits of staying at a Disney World Resort and how they apply to you as a guest.
 Additionally, we’ll cover the benefits that have recently retired and how they might affect your trip.